big guitar grids button

 Guitar Music Theory needs to be useful to a learner NOW!

-The material in this part of the website is geared towards having a student become able to form two note "power chords" and to develop the ability to identify where they can be found on the guitar neck (which is where this first use of music theory comes in) You can download the detailed lesson plan below
+The material in this part of the website is geared towards having a student become able to form two note "power chords" and to develop the ability to identify where they can be found on the guitar neck (which is where this first use of guitar music theory comes in) You can download the detailed lesson plan below

 Power chords (and from there bar chords) are the first "moveable shapes" that our students will be exposed to A moveable shape is a single shape that can be moved around the neck of the guitar in order to produce different chords wheras all of the chords studied to this point (C A G E D Am Dm and Em) have their own unique shape and fingering